25 Of The Most Common Blame Shifting Phrases Of A Narcissist.

 A narcissist will hook you in with the Idealisation/ love-bombing phase, then slowly Devalue you without you even knowing through their many methods of manipulation.

-A narcissist has the mentality of a young child, who been caught, with a bar of chocolate in hand, knowing they shouldn’t have it.
-Still chewing on some, with it all down their top, hands and face covered.
+A narcissist has the mentality of a young child who has been caught with a bar of chocolate in hand, knowing they shouldn’t have it.
+Still chewing on some, with it all down their top, on their hands and face covered.
 When you ask the child, have you eaten chocolate before your dinner?
-They may smile and say, “No.” A narcissist is just that of a child that never learnt why it’s wrong to lie blatantly.
+They may smile and say, “No.” A narcissist is just that of a child who never learned why it’s wrong to lie blatantly.
 Most children lie out of fear, only human reactions, yet as they grow, they learn from mistakes, they learn and understand respect for each other and boundaries, and learn to say sorry, then change their behaviour so they don’t have a need to apologise for the same mistakes.
-Somewhere in a narcissistic world, they missed this step out and end up in an adult’s body, throwing temper tantrums.
+Somewhere in a narcissistic world, they miss this step out and end up in an adult’s body, throwing temper tantrums.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.